es-ude/elastic-ai.creator/docs/torch2ir.md

 By following these steps, you can extend `Ir2Torch` to support custom modules and ensure that your IR can be accurately converted back into a PyTorch model.

-:::{important}
+!!! important
     The reconstructed model will not contain the state of an original pytorch model.
 Often the generated module hierarchy will be compatible with the state dict, that you can obtain by calling `torch.nn.Module.state_dict()` and you can load that dict after rebuilding the model with `torch.nn.Module.load_state(state)`.